-The Winery Weingut Scholtes of Mosel
+The Weingut Scholtes of Mosel

-The Winery Weingut Scholtes is one of the best wineries to follow in Mosel..
+The Weingut Scholtes is one of the best wineries to follow in Mosel..
 It offers 34 wines for sale in of Mosel to come and discover on site or to buy online.

-Looking for the best Winery Weingut Scholtes wines in Mosel among all the wines in the region?
-Check out our tops of the best red, white or effervescent Winery Weingut Scholtes wines.
+Looking for the best Weingut Scholtes wines in Mosel among all the wines in the region?
+Check out our tops of the best red, white or effervescent Weingut Scholtes wines.
 Also find some food and wine pairings that may be suitable with the wines from this area.
-Learn more about the region and the Winery Weingut Scholtes wines with technical and enological descriptions.
+Learn more about the region and the Weingut Scholtes wines with technical and enological descriptions.

 Mosel is the most famous of Germany's 13 official wine regions, and also the third largest in terms of production.
 As with many German regions, it is most aasociated with a range of wine styles made from the Riesling grape variety, but Müller-Thurgau is also widely planted.